 We work from where we are strong.
 Always.

-So our egoic “defensive structure” is built on our strengths, in accordance with how we experienced things as small children — often under enormous pressure from those who had power over us to “give ourselves up” and lose our integrity.
+So our egoic “defensive structure” is built on our strengths, in accordance with how we experienced things as small children — often under enormous pressure from those who had power over us to “give ourselves up” and conform — at the expense of our integrity.

 So don’t look at your “self-defeating patterns” as something perverse.
 You created them from your genius, and you survived.
 Stop fighting those patterns and explore them for the talents they contain.
 You may very-well find that what seems to be your worst pattern turns out to contain your greatest assets when the task of “purification” has progressed.
 So don’t despair.